about Kaila June Keliikuli

 embodied decoloniality

 In 2020, my somatic experience was erupted.
 The combination of the global pandemic along with the justifiable social unrest, my role as an online somatic educator facilitating circles with other teachers and therapists from around the globe, family loss and rupture, parenting older teens and an abrupt reckoning with my ancestral lineage revealed many dimensions of human behavior at once.
 These events initiated my decolonial path.
-Although I have been actively leaning in and applying decolonial processes since then, I am just now- 4 years later- finding the ability to reflect and give voice to how my worldview and embodiments have been influenced, or shape-shifted.
 As the program director of Interdisciplinary Movement & Somatics and with a committment to emergent curriculum, the program and membership has supported my way.
 I am grateful to the IMS members for traveling with me and trusting in the container of Somatic Groundwork.

 Another generative container for my learning/unlearning that arose out of the Spring of 2020 is the Emergent Liberation Collective podcast.
 Dreamed into existence by myself and three others – T. Aisha Edwards, Magdalena Weinstein and Chris Clancy, Emergent Liberation Collective is a seeding space for somatics and spirituality as vehicles for regenerative belonging.
 After Aisha and I completed Season 3, we decided to take a break and digest and embody our committment to slow podcasting.
 You can to the podcast on your favorite player.